Sierra Vista Community-Based Outpatient Clinic (CBOC), Sierra Vista, AZ

 Sierra Vista, AZ 85635

-The fundamental mission of this training program is to offer a post-doctoral optometric residency in ocular disease that enables practitioners to attain the advanced competencies and specialty skills needed to effectively manage the eye, vision and related health care of patients in a Community-Based Outpatient Clinic (CBOC) within the Southern Arizona VA Health Care System (SAVAHCS).
+The fundamental mission of this training program is to offer a post-doctoral optometric residency in ocular disease and primary care that enables practitioners to attain the advanced competencies and specialty skills needed to effectively manage the eye, vision, and related health care of patients in a Community-Based Outpatient Clinic (CBOC) within the Southern Arizona VA Health Care System (SAVAHCS).

-The residency is a one year post-graduate training program from July 1 – June 30.
-Patient care occurs at a multidisciplinary facility located 75 miles from the affiliated VA medical center and serves the rural population surrounding Sierra Vista and Fort Huachuca.
+The residency is a one year post-graduate training program from ~ July 1 – June 30.
+Patient care occurs at a multidisciplinary facility located 70 miles from the affiliated VA medical center and serves the rural population surrounding Sierra Vista and Fort Huachuca.
 Many of the veterans served by the clinic are either unable or unwilling to travel to the affiliated VA medical center.
-Therefore, the resident is exposed to a large patient base in need of complex care.
-The Sierra Vista CBOC is a close-knit environment of approximately 40 employees where the resident is part of the multidisciplinary team.
+Therefore, the residents are exposed to a large patient base in need of complex care.
+The Sierra Vista CBOC is a close-knit environment of approximately 40 employees where the residents are part of the multidisciplinary team.

 - Ensure that the resident develops advanced eye/vision/health care management skills